oliviasylee/oliviasylee/README.md

 ### About me:
-- :woman_technologist: I am a Full Stack Web Developer from Atlanta, GA.
+- 💻 I am a Full Stack Web Developer from Atlanta, GA.

 ### Tools & Technology: